 For example: the launch campaign for the new X20 targeted the C-suite, business owners and IT decision makers and influencers.
 It extended from advertising and inserts across the AFR’s premium platforms through to tightly targeted media reaching specific verticals and influencer roles.

 For example: Harley-Davidson produces seasonal clothing lines and supports them with dealer brochures.
 We were briefed to completely refresh the layout, design and copy style so they better expressed the spirit of the Harley brand and resonated with the riders of those big V-twins.

 For example: Bentham Asset Management is a fund manager that invests in global credit markets.
 We reframed Bentham’s product offering in a way that stood out in a crowded category and challenged the conventional wisdom in order to help position them in the minds of the target audience - financial planners.

 For example: Think Education had a tight time-frame and a major education expo deadline.
 They needed everything from signage and experiential ideas to course guides and merchandise.
 Oh, and a concept that repositioned the brand, and a new look and feel.
 We delivered.

 For example: Toshiba wanted to target the education market with a new 2-in-1 convertible notebook.
-We developed a breakthrough strategy based on a fresh insight into teachers’ needs, and then rolled it out via advertising, DM, video, collateral and online channels.
+We developed a breakthrough strategy based on a fresh insight into the challenges faced by teachers and students, and then rolled it out via advertising, DM, video, collateral and online channels.